Solution | Customer Satisfaction Reviews#

 solution_customer-reviewswith the following required packages:

-The Dataiku flow was initially built using publicly available data.
+The Dataiku Flow was initially built using publicly available data.
 When adapting the project to your own data and needs, having an input dataset of reviews is mandatory to run the project and each row of the dataset should be comprised of:

-Review [Text]: Contains the product review.
+Contains the product review.

-Date [Date]: Date of the customer review.
+Corresponds to the date of the customer review.

 You can follow along with the sample project in the Dataiku gallery.